cycfi/q/README.md

-Q is the host of some experimental Music related DSP facilities such as [Virtual Pickups](http://tinyurl.com/y8cqt8jr) (Virtual pickup placement simulator) and [Bitstream Autocorrelation](http://tinyurl.com/yb49zlld) (An extremely fast and efficient pitch detection scheme) the author has accumulated over the years as part of research and development, and will continue to evolve to accommodate more facilities necessary for the fulfillment of various Music related projects.
+Q is the host of some experimental Music related DSP facilities such as [Virtual Pickups](http://tinyurl.com/y8cqt8jr) (Virtual pickup placement simulator) and [Bitstream Autocorrelation](http://tinyurl.com/yb49zlld) (An extremely fast and efficient pitch detection scheme) the [author](#jdeguzman) has accumulated over the years as part of research and development, and will continue to evolve to accommodate more facilities necessary for the fulfillment of various Music related projects.
 The library is Open Source and released under the very liberal [MIT license](http://tinyurl.com/p6pekvo).

 ## Hello, World

-Here's our quick "Hello, World" sample application that highlights the simplicity of the Q DSP Library: a delay effects processor.
+Here's our quick "Hello, World" example that highlights the simplicity of the Q DSP Library: a delay effects processor.

 ```c++
    // 1: fractional delay